 Recently BMO InvestorLine updated its HISA offerings with a daily interest savings account fund of its own called AAT770.
 (It also offers AAT780 for US dollar transactions.)
 This is a no-load purchase.
 It’s also CDIC insured.
 As of February 20, 2014

 April 12, 2013 it is paying 1.25% 1.27% per year.
+UPDATE: On March 18, 2017 AAT770 is paying 0.75%.
 The minimum holding of this investment is $5000 , considerably less than the minimum $25,000 holding for other HISAs.
 Of course, BMO could have just started paying interest on cash balances over $5000 as it used to do in the past and saved investors a hassle.
 Presumably they expect many investors to overlook this possibility and save themselves some money.
 Luckily, an observant investor noticed it and advised me which led to me writing the post Investing in the AAT770 Daily Interest Savings Account for InvestorLine RRSP and TFSA Accounts.

 UPDATE: As of November 2013, AAT770 is only paying 1.25% per year.
 Grrrr.

 UPDATE: As of January 2015, AAT770 is only paying 1.20% per year.